KaiFormosa/Data_Analyst_Course/README.md

 Skills/knowledge learned:

 - Supplementing statistics with visualizations to build understanding of data
-- Choosing appropriate plots, limits, transformations and aesthetics to explore a dataset, allowing one to understand distributions of variables and relationships between features
+- Choosing appropriate plots, limits, transformations and aesthetics to explore a dataset, allowing one to understand distributions of variables and relationships among features
 - Using design principles to create effective visualizations for communicating findings to an audience

 ### Project: "Bike Sharing Service Data Analysis"